harrisondnash/Election_Analysis/README.md

 if (votes > winning_count) and (vote_percentage > winning_percentage):

+##Screenshot of election results

-Please see img file for terminal screenshot of results.
+Please see the below .png file for terminal screenshot of results:

 ![image info](./img/terminal.png)